Dynamic Pricing and Matching for Two-Sided Queues: Asymptotically Optimal Policies in the Large-Scale Regime

 \end{lemma}

-\proof{Sketch Proof of Lemma~\ref{lemma: posrec}.} The complete proof of the lemma is presented in the Appendix \ref{appendix: posrec}.
-We present a brief idea of the proof here.
-Since $\BFtheta$, $\BFphi$ and $\sigma^{\eta}$ are greater than zero, when the queue length of a certain customer or server type is greater than its threshold, i.e. $\tau_{\max}^{\eta}$, the reduced arrival rate of that type leads to a drift towards $0$, so we expect that the system is positive recurrent.
-This intuition is proved rigorously using the Foster-Lyapunov Theorem \citep[see e.g.][]{srikantbook}.
-We consider a quadratic Lyapunov function in the queue lengths, and show that the one-step drift is negative outside a finite set of states.
-We then use the moment bound theorem \citep{HajekComm} to upper bound the expected queue length. \Halmos \endproof

-Now we know that under the two-price policy, all the members in the family of CTMCs are positive recurrent.
-This is only possible when the arrival rates satisfies the constraints in the fluid optimization problem \eqref{ball} \eqref{balm} \eqref{consx}.
-Below, we will present another lemma that will be later used to eliminate terms in the profit loss. \begin{lemma} For a system of two-sided queues operating under two-price policy and max-weight matching policy, for any $\BFtheta>\BFzero_m$, $\BFphi>\BFzero_n$ and $\tau_{\max}^{\eta}>0$, we have

-\end{lemma} The proof of the lemma is deferred to Appendix \ref{appendix: firstorderterms} due to space constraints.
-We will present a brief sketch of the proof here for better understanding of the reader. \proof{Sketch Proof.} We will use the fact that $(\olam,\omu)$ is the optimal solution of the Fluid optimization problem.
-To prove this lemma, we will use the first order optimality condition on the fluid optimization problem which says that the directional derivative of the objective function along a feasible direction is zero.
-We will use the arrival rates of the two-price policy as another feasible point to find a feasible direction.
-Equating directional derivative to zero gives us the lemma. $\Halmos$ \endproof We will now present the idea for the proof of Theorem \ref{theorem: twoprice} and defer the details to Appendix \ref{appendix: twopriceproof}.

-\proof{Idea of the Proof of Theorem \ref{theorem: twoprice}} We will first upper bound the profit loss defined in \eqref{eq: rl}, for the two-price policy using Taylor series expansion.
-We will then use Lemma \ref{lemma: firstorderterms} to eliminate first order terms from the profit loss and use Lemma \ref{lemma: posrec} to bound the expected queue length.
-Finally, we will substitute $\tau_{\max}^{\eta}$ and $\sigma^{\eta}$ in terms of $\eta$ to get the result. $\Halmos$ \endproof

-From the previous two sections, we can see that even a simple two-price dynamic pricing policy has a much better performance than a static (fluid) pricing policy.
-It is also practically easy to implement the two-price policy.
-This shows the advantage of dynamic price over static price.

-\section{Lower Bound}
+\subsection{Lower Bound}

-In this section, we will obtain lower bounds on the profit loss under a broad family of policies, and thus establish that the rates we obtain from two-price policy in Theorem~\ref{theorem: twoprice} are optimal.
+In this section, we will obtain a lower bound on the profit loss under a broad family of policies, and thus establish that the $O(\eta^{1/3})$ rate obtained by the two-price policy in Theorem~\ref{theorem: twoprice} is optimal.
 In particular, we consider a family of pricing policies that have the following form:

-The motivation for this choice is as follows.
-The first term in Eqs~\eqref{eq: pricinggraphgeneralcust} and \eqref{eq: pricinggraphgeneralser} (i.e., $\eta\lambda_j^{*}$ and $\eta\mu_i^{*}$) is static and is the solution of the fluid model; the second term accounts for dynamic adjustment as queue length changes.
-We assume the adjustment term can be further decomposed into two terms: a function that scales the queue length, $f_j(\cdot)$ or $g_i(\cdot)$, and a term that determines the scaling of price adjustments, $\eta^{\beta}$, for some $1>\beta>0$.
-Moreover, as the arrival rates are scaled up, the queue length will be asymptotically large.
-Thus, we also scale the queue length in function $f_j(\cdot)$ and $g_i(\cdot)$ for all $i \in [n]$ and $j \in [m]$ by $\eta^{\alpha}$ for some $1\geq \alpha \geq 0$.
-Note that a similar family of pricing policies was studied by \cite{kim2017value}.